manish1578/SwiftUI/Project.md

 ##Project Name

-1. Color Mixer
+1. SwiftUI Color Mixer

 ##Project Description

-1.Use three slider with three switch to set the view color
+1.Use three sliders, each paired with a switch, to control the red, green, and blue components of the view’s color.

 ##Features

-1.slider disable switch for read green and blue
+1. Switch to enable or disable sliders for red, green, and blue.